skip navigation

 Artwork

 Generally, OVC prepares final artwork.
-If your grant or contract requires you to prepare camera ready art, check with your grant or project manager for our production standards (e.g., disclaimer use and placement, logos).
+If your grant or contract requires you to prepare camera-ready art, check with your grant manager for OVC's production standards (e.g., image use policy, copyright information, disclaimer use and placement, logos).

 Back to Top